IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module9.md

 [Refined]: https://github.com/fthomas/refined

-### Adding/extending types with convenient syntax with implicit classes
+### Adding/extending types with convenient syntax through implicit classes

 One possible way to define a new operation on an existing type is to create an utility method inside a (singleton) object: